senseexcel/senseexcel/install_guide.md

  ")

-### 8.4 Using “Load Data” and "Data Load Editor"

-Sense Excel provides the ability to edit, save and reload Qlik Sense application scripts directly from Excel.
-This feature can be limited to administrators and cetain report developers (power users) to maintain adequate security and consistency.

-Click the "Data Load Editor" Button to edit your script, make your desired changes then click the “Load data” button once to accept and save them.
-Click the "Load Data" button a second time to run the script in the background.

-Notes: You will not see a reload dialog, but the updated results will be automatically reflected in your report after reloading.

-In order to use the "Data Load Editor" and the “Load Data” options, you need to be able to reload the application you wish to edit.
-The data included with the Qlik Sense example applications (e.g.Executive Dashboard) can't be reloaded and therefore can't be used for testing and understanding these features.

-## 9. Connection Options

-As mentioned above you can use the “Connection String” option to connect Sense Excel to either the Qlik Sense Desktop or Qlik Sense server via a http:// or https:// server address (without “/hub”!).

-Connections can be further managed by clicking on the small rectangle at the bottom right corner of the Connection section of the Qlik Sense toolbar.
-Here you can define the following parameters:

-Connection Name - This can be changed to a user friendly name such as "Test Server".

-Connection Type - Depending on your Qlik Sense authorization strategy and which browser you are using, this parameter can be set to allow Sense Excel to work in your environment.
-The Qlik Sense default is to use NTLM, also called Windows Authentication.
-In this situation, if the credentials that you use to sign into your Qlik Sense Server do not match your Windows credentials, this value would be set to "Cookie" which would prompt for different credentials to access Qlik Sense.
-There are other options avaialble to ensure that Sense Excel will support whichever approach is being used in your situation.

-Connection uri:  The url used for connecting to your Qlik Sense Server.

-Ignore Certificate Errors Checkbox.
-Sometimes https://sites have untrusted certificates and this setting defines how Sense Excel will behave in this scenario.
-Checking the box will not stop connecting if https://certificate errors are encountered and ignore these errors.
-Uncheking the box (which is usually the default) will allow the https:// chain to remain intact and provides the most security.

-## 10. Seven Steps to Your First Report in Sense Excel
+## 9. Seven Steps to Your First Report in Sense Excel

 ### Step 1: Connect to Qlik Sense & select an App

-Enter your connection string, press the Sign In Button.
-Once the "Open Hub" button is active, press it and select the app you would like to connect to.
+Create your connection, press the Sign In Button.
+Once the "Hub" button is active (turns black), press it and select the app you would like to connect to.

 ### Step 2: Press the "Table" button

-From the Table Property panel on the right side of the screen, choose your desired Dimensions, Measures or Formulas.
+From the Table Property panel on the right side of the screen:

+Dropdown the "Choose Select Table Object to Import" box to choose an existing table defined in your Qlik Sense App

+OR

+Dropdown "Add Column" to individually select your desired Dimensions, Measures or Formulas

+OR

+Use the "Fast Add" button to select multiple objects from your data model

 ### Step 3: Press the Check button to create the table in your Excel workbook.

 ### Step 4.
 Edit Table Definition
 You can add columns, change column display order, change your sort order or change your number formats returned prior to importing your table or afterward by right mouse clicking over the table would like to update and choosing "Edit Table".
 This will re-open the Table Property window and allow you to make any desired changes.
+You can also reopen the Table Property Panel by selecting a cell within your table and pressing the "Table" button again.

 ### Step 5: Open the Selections tool
 Press the Selection button and find the field and value your would like to filter on and select it.
 Alternatively, use the Search function to limit your choices to those related to your search term.